Azure/azure-quickstart-templates/safewalk2-platform/README.md

 The following resources are deployed as part of the solution

-#### Safewalk server instance
+#### Safewalk server VM

 The Safewalk server VM is installed inside the LAN subnet.
 It's recommended to access it using a VPN.
 If cluster is enabled, 2 VMs will be created in the same availability set (differnt physical machines).

-#### Safewalk Gateway
+#### Safewalk Gateway VM

 The Gateway VM will be created at the DMZ subnet.
 It's the the Safewalk frontend for the final user.

 ## Prerequisites

-To get use this Safewalk2 platform you'll need to upload the VM's VHD images to yout storage account.
+To get use this Safewalk2 platform you'll need to copy or upload the VM's VHD images to your storage account.
-Please contact us at order@altipeak.com in order to buy licenses to get Safewalk ready to use.
-Plase follow the guide at next topic.

 ### Uploading the Safewalk Server and Safewalk Gateway VHD images